Andy-Wu12/planets/README.md

 cd server
 npm run start
 `

 By default, the server runs on port 8000
 *Connections from the client depend on this port.
-Changing this value means having to change the port in [client/src/hooks/requsts.js](client/src/hooks/requsts.js)*
+Changing this value means having to change the port in [client/src/hooks/requests.js](client/src/hooks/requests.js)*

 You can access the backend API at the /launches and /planets route.
-It was built with running the client build in mind, so any other routes will not work.
+It was built with handling the client-side in mind, so any other routes will not work.

 ### Run Client Individually
 `
 cd client
 npm run start
 `

 By default, the server runs on port 3000